Adam Ruins Everything

 We go on the internet a lot when we're bored.
 Also, bored people never entertain themselves by brushing up on their grammar.

 Here we go, the big questions.
-THE REAL NITTY GRITTY OF THE HUMAN CONDITION.

 You know how you just assume that when people grow up, they stop asking the stupid, annoying questions they used to ask their parents?
 Turns out they've just been asking Google instead.